goschtl/zope/zope2book/trunk/source/IntroducingZope.rst

   use the site to locate and work with useful content.

-Of the parties listed above, Zope is most useful for *component developers*, *site developers*, and *site designers*.
-These three groups can collaborate to produce an application using Zope's native services and third-party Zope *Products*.
+Of the parties listed above, Zope is most useful for *component developers*, *integrators*, and *web designers*.
+These three groups can collaborate to produce an application using Zope's native services and third-party Zope *Plugins*.
 They typically produce applications useful to *content managers* and *consumers* under the guide of the *information architect*.
 *Administrators* deploy the application and tend to the